dmahugh/gcsql-admin/helper-class.md

     print(f"ERROR inserting user: {sql_admin.response}")
 ```

-There's much less code than in the client library example, because the wrapper class has handled creating the request body and other details.
-If you want to get all of the instances in a project, here's how ```CloudSqlAdmin``` hides the messy details of pagination:
+There's less code than in the client library example, because the wrapper class has handled creating the request body and other details.

+Here's another example, showing how to get all of the instances in a project without any need to deal with the details of pagination:

 ```python
 sql_admin = CloudSqlAdmin()